Volunteer with us!

-Do you like working with kids and sharing stories?
-Docents greet school groups, welcome them to the museum, and may give short guided tours of one of the exhibits (usually AKA Houdini).
-School groups are scheduled in advance and vary when they arrive, but most tours take place Monday through Friday, anytime from 9am to 4pm.
+Docents greet school groups and give short guided tours of the exhibits.
+Groups are scheduled in advance and vary when they arrive, but most tours take place Monday through Friday, anytime from 9am to 4pm.
 Groups usually stay for about an hour and a half.
 There may be an occasional Saturday tour.
-Docents list their availability and are contacted after tours are scheduled to check if they are able to volunteer for a certain date and time.
+Docents are contacted after tours are scheduled to check if they are available.

-Event Volunteer: Helping with events and programs includes assisting attendees with way-finding, manning the front desk to greet attendees and answer the back door phone.
+Event Volunteer: Assist attendees with way-finding, watch to the front desk, greet attendees, and answer the back door phone.
 If you’re willing, we won’t say no to helping with clean up!

 Event Set-Up: We may occasionally need tables and chairs set up or taken down for events.
 The more folks that lend a hand, the faster it goes!

 Photographer for Special Events: Do you have photography skills?
 Consider volunteering your time to snap candid or posed photos to document museum events, such as exhibit opening or major fundraising events.

 Sometimes Programs for children include field trips, scout programs, home school programs, virtual programs, and more.
 Often the programs are no more than a half-day in length, but sometimes they run full days, where volunteers would have shifts.
 Tasks can vary and can include helping kids with crafts and activities, leading short educational lessons, directing groups around the museum, and more.